shapi78/ansible-openvpn/README.md

 make sure you have openvpn installed inside the client machine(usually the host machine)

+make sure to update /etc/openvpn/client1.ovpn if neccesary (check the server ip and port)

 got to the [server] machine and copy client1.ovpn into the client machine with scp for example:

 scp -i [ssh_key_to_server] [server_host]@[server_ip]:/etc/openvpn/client1.ovpn /etc/openvpn/client1.ovpn